Hot Corn Dip

 - 1/4 teaspoon cayenne pepper

-- Add corn.
+Add the corn to the skillet.
 Season with salt and pepper to taste.
 Cook for about 5 minutes, until corn starts to brown, stirring occasionally.
+Remove the corn to a large bowl and set aside.

-- Add in the jalapeno, green onions, and garlic.
-Cook another 2 minutes.
+Add in the jalapeno, green onions, and garlic.
+Cook another two minutes.